YU-Zhejian/yuzj_linux_workshop/lab1/quiz1.md

    if command_1; then command_2; else command_3; fi
    ```

 10. The following shell scripts are designed to create `1.sh` if it does not exist, and do nothing otherwise.
-Explain the difference between those scripts.
+Explain the difference between.

    ```bash
    #!/usr/bin/env bash